 Until the mid 1800s Østerbro was mostly known as a green countryside with grazing cattle and inns along the coastal road leading people further North.
 But during the industrialization entrepreneurs settled in the area, either in big newbuilt villas or fashionable apartment buildings – and the workers in newly constructed public housing nearby their factories.
 The population on Østerbro was growing dramatically and in the late 1800s an enormous landfill extending the coastline was launched.
 This extension became the new industrial port area of Copenhagen, and for over 100 years Nordhavn/The Northern Harbour served as an important trading hub of Northern Europe.

-On this tour we will show you our favourites of Østerbro: From The Lakes we stroll towards a former dark working class street, now a hip zone with renovated apartments, coffee shops and one of the best pastry shops in town.
+On this guided tour we will show you our favourites of Østerbro: From The Lakes we stroll towards a former dark working class street, now a hip zone with renovated apartments, coffee shops and one of the best pastry shops in town.
 An old tram depot is a true throwback clashing with the hectic junction of Trianglen nextdoor – and now it’s time to drop by the old post office, currently a popular meeting point.
 Behind the post building, Fælledparken, the huge green park of Østerbro hides.
 Here kids play soccer, youngsters meet for a beer and adults stroll or practice other outdoor activities on the footpaths lined up with benches – all set for a little break.
 But it was not always this peaceful here…

 Nearby the park we will show you two State of the Art examples on healthy Danish architecture created for the working class after the huge cholera epidemics 150 years ago – the buildings and areas now ranks among the absolute favourite places for most Copenhageners to settle down.
 Talking about health, Østerbro also houses the national soccer stadium, a local stadium and a bunch of tennis and soccer lanes, where the locals meet for sports.